Who's who at the Men's Health Forum

 Matt has undertaken various pieces of work and consultancy for development NGO/INGOs in order to ensure the specific needs and concerns of men and boys are included within gender sensitive work and research.

 David has worked with the Men’s Health Forum since 2002.
-He has written and edited policy papers, including the Gender and Access to Health Services Study for the Department of Health and, with Erick Savoye, Men’s health around the world: a review of policy and progress across 11 countries.
-Earlier this year the MHF and Relate jointly published David's report on men’s use of relationship support services, Try to see it my way.
+He has written and edited policy papers, including the Gender and Access to Health Services Study for the Department of Health, Try to see it my way with Relate on men’s use of relationship support services and, with Erick Savoye, Men’s health around the world: a review of policy and progress across 11 countries.

 David has managed a number of projects aimed at improving men’s health, both for the Men’s Health Forum and in the NHS.
 Most recently he has led a research project to increase men’s participation in the NHS Bowel Cancer Screening Programme and he represents the 'men’s health interest' on a number of national and regional policy development bodies.
 Prior to working with the MHF, David worked for 12 years in public health departments in the NHS and as a community worker and a youth worker.